Search

 US security guarantees for Ukraine may hinge on ceding Donbas, raising concerns over territorial integrity.
 Zelenskiy seeks guarantees before concessions.

-US Security Guarantees and Territorial Concessions
+U.S. Security Guarantees and Peace Negotiations

-Jan 27 (Reuters) - The Trump administration has signalled to Ukraine that U.S. security guarantees depend on Kyiv agreeing to a peace deal likely requiring it to cede the Donbas region to Russia, the Financial Times reported on Tuesday, citing eight people familiar with the talks.
+The Financial Times reported that the Trump administration has signalled to Ukraine that U.S. security guarantees depend on Kyiv agreeing to a peace deal, likely requiring it to cede the Donbas region to Russia.

 Ukrainian President Volodymyr Zelenskiy said on Sunday that a U.S. document on security guarantees for Ukraine was "100% ready" and Kyiv is now awaiting a time and place for it to be signed.